 Primarily with their skin, which is covered with scales of horn, and grows during their entire lifetime.
 The robust skin of crocodiles serves as a shield.
 Snakes and lizards have to slough their skin regularly because it does not grow with their body and becomes too small after a while.
 It is rather impressive to watch snakes sloughing their old skin in one piece.

-Where do Reptiles Live?
+Where Do Reptiles Live?

 Most reptiles are terrestrial animals.
 Others spend most of their time in the water and only sometimes come ashore (e.g. turtles).

-How do Reptiles Move?
+How Do Reptiles Move?

 Most reptiles are good swimmers; some of them are even good at climbing.
 Some reptiles and snakes do not have any legs and slither along on the ground.

-What do Reptiles Eat?
+What Do Reptiles Eat?

 Most reptiles are carnivores that feed on invertebrates, mammals, and other reptiles.
 Some of them also eat plants.

-How do Reptiles Reproduce?
+How Do Reptiles Reproduce?

 Unlike amphibians, young reptiles do not undergo a metamorphosis (see our section on amphibians).

-Special Aspect: Body Temperature
+Body Temperature of Reptiles

 Reptiles and amphibians do not have a constant body temperature.
 They are cold-blooded animals.
 In order to increase or decrease their body temperature, they sunbathe or spend time in cool caves.
 This is the reason why they do not need as much energy as mammals.